computational-geophysics-lab/h-mec-ginkgo/README.md

 cmake .. && cmake --build .
 ```

-In the build directory you will find the experiment folder, containing all the experiments, for now only 'h-mecs-rsf-ginkgo-v1'.
+In the build directory you will find the experiment folder, containing all the experiments, the current Ginkgo version 'h-mecs-rsf-ginkgo-v1' and Eigen versions v2, v8 and v10.

 ## Running a experiment
 To run the code go to the directory and run the executable: